-- 13. At BF Adventure we offer a challenge by choice ethos and work with our service users to coproduce their programme.
+At BF Adventure we offer a challenge by choice ethos and work with our service users to co-produce their programme.
 Programmes can last for just a day or over a period of many weeks.
-People on programmes which last for a period of two weeks or more complete a "group agreement" or "The Journey of change" or "JOC" which helps to set boundaries and consequences: - a.
+People on programmes which last for a period of two weeks or more complete a "group agreement" or "The Journey of Change" (JOC) which helps to set boundaries and consequences:

+- a.
 "The JOC" should be completed as close to the start of a programme as possible.
-This may be done on the second day of the programme if this is felt to be the best option by the lead instructor. - b.
-"The JOC" and "Group agreement" should be as co-produced as possible - c.
-"The JOC" and "Group agreement" should be pitched at the individual's level of understanding and communication aids should be used where needed. - d.
-"The JOC" and "Group agreement" should be clear in consequences and each individual or group must sign to state their understanding of them. - 14.
+This may be done on the second day of the programme if this is felt to be the best option by the lead instructor - b.
+"The JOC" and "Group agreement" should be as co-produced as possible

+- c.
+"The JOC" and "Group agreement" should be pitched at the individual's level of understanding and communication aids should be used where needed - d.
+"The JOC" and "Group agreement" should be clear in consequences and each individual or group must sign to state their understanding of them

 BF staff regularly use warnings, reminders, humour etc... or impose very low level consequences to de-escalate situations.
-When these are unsuccessful, agreed consequences, listed below can be imposed as part of a wider view on behaviour management: - a.
-Cessation of activity If the safety of the activity is compromised due to behaviour, attitude or group dynamics. - b.
-Time out Usually 10 minutes is given although current guidelines suggest that 1 minute for the mental age of a person is optimum up to a maximum of 20 minutes. - c.
-Time in with IAG Information Advice and Guidance can be given on specific issues or about behaviour generally.
-When related to a specific behavioural issue the following approaches can be useful to help a person think about their coping strategies and affect change.

-- i.
-Cost Benefit Analysis - ii.
-Life Space Interviewing - d.
-Missing an activity This may be a one off activity or a type of activity that poses a risk to the individual or group.
-For example activities involving standing on the edge of cliffs or offsite activities due to the unpredictable nature of a person's behaviour. - e.
-Return to school or home Despite all efforts to re-engage a person it may be necessary for a person to leave the site.
+When these are unsuccessful, agreed consequences, listed below can be imposed as part of a wider view on behaviour management:

+- Cessation of activity If the safety of the activity is compromised due to behaviour, attitude or group dynamics. - Time out Usually 10 minutes is given although current guidelines suggest that 1 minute for the mental age of a person is optimum up to a maximum of 20 minutes. - Time in with IAG Information Advice and Guidance can be given on specific issues or about behaviour generally.
+When related to a specific behavioural issue the following approaches can be useful to help a person think about their coping strategies and affect change. - Cost Benefit Analysis - Life Space Interviewing - Missing an activity This may be a one-off activity or a type of activity that poses a risk to the individual or group.
+For example, activities involving standing on the edge of cliffs or offsite activities due to the unpredictable nature of a person's behaviour. - Return to school or home Despite all efforts to re-engage a person it may be necessary for a person to leave the site.
 This decision is not taken lightly at BF as we aim to be an inclusive service.
-In this instance the person must be given the rationale by a member of the management team having made all the arrangements for somebody to receive the person. - f.
-Police involvement Whilst every effort is made to de-criminalise young people at BF adventure it may be necessary to contact the police either to attend the scene or for advice.
+In this instance the person must be given the rationale by a member of the management team having made all the arrangements for somebody to receive the person. - Police involvement Whilst every effort is made to de-criminalise young people at BF adventure it may be necessary to contact the police either to attend the scene or for advice.
 Where crimes have been committed advice will be sought.